Today's Articles

 In Santeria, blacks away from the continent developed a way of keeping their old beliefs alive by equating each Orisha of their traditional religions with a corresponding Christian Saint.
 Each has an associated Christian Saint, a principle, an important number, a color, food, a dance posture, and an emblem.
 The Orishas need food in the form of animal sacrifice, prepared dishes, and human praise to remain effective.
 Ritual Sacrifices: These form an integral part of many Santerian religious rituals.
 The animal's blood is collected and offered to Orisha.
 Chickens are the most common animal used.
 Their sacrifice is believed to please the Saints and to bring good luck, purification, and forgiveness of sins.

 Many traditions within the religion recognize different equivalences.
-One common example includes: Babalz Ayi becoming St. Lazarus (patron of the sick).
+One common example is Babalz Ayi becoming St. Lazarus (patron of the sick).
 Shangs became St. Barbara (controls thunder, lightning, and fire).
 Eleggua or Elegba became St. Anthony (controls roads, gates, etc.).
 Obatala became Our Lady of Las Mercedes and the Resurrected Christ (father of creation; source of spirituality).
 Oggzu became St. Peter (patron of war).
 Oshzn became Our Lady of Charity (controls the money and sensuality).
 Deities: God is called Olorun, or Olydnmare, the "owner of heaven."
 He is the supreme deity, the creator of the universe, and the lesser guardian, Orisha.

 In Cuba, this religious tradition has evolved into what we know today as Santería, the Way of the Saints.
 Santeria, more properly called La Regla Lucumi (as the Yoruba were called in Cuba).
-Today hundreds of thousands of Americans participate in this ancient religion.
+Today, hundreds of thousands of Americans participate in this ancient religion.
 Some are fully committed priests and priestesses, others are "godchildren" or members of a particular house tradition, and many are clients seeking help with their everyday issues.
 Many are of Hispanic and Caribbean descent, but as the religion moves out of the inner cities into the suburbs, a growing number are of African American and European-white American heritage.

 Reference: